Is it Possible to Do a 1031 Exchange to a REIT?

 However, REITs are selective.
 They aren’t going to let every single property into the UPREIT.
-Typically, they are looking for large, institutional quality assets that will be beneficial to the partnership.
-Unfortunately, these are not the properties that most individual investors own.
+Typically, they are looking for large, institutional quality assets that will benefit the partnership.
+Unfortunately, these are not the properties most individual investors own.
 So, despite the fact that the transaction can be more simple from a process perspective, it can be more challenging to actually get the property into the partnership.
 Fortunately, there are alternatives.

-For investors seeking alternative replacement property options that aren’t an UPREIT, there are two that are common, Tenants in Common (TIC) properties and Delaware Statutory Trusts (DST).
+For investors seeking alternative replacement property options that aren’t an UPREIT, there are two common options; Tenants in Common (TIC) properties and Delaware Statutory Trusts (DST).

 In a Delaware Statutory Trust, an investor can sell their property and use the proceeds to purchase an interest in a specialized type of trust that owns and operates an institutional quality commercial real estate asset.
 IRS Revenue Ruling 2004-86 permits a DST Investment/DST Property to be used as a replacement in a 1031 Exchange.
 DST investment opportunities are offered by many major real estate firms and can be easily discovered through a simple internet search.

 Depending on the specific needs of a real estate investor, their return requirements, risk tolerance, and time horizon one of these options may be a better fit than an UPREIT.